Skip to content

 sb attach background-terminal

 This runs a terminal that continues independently.
-The supervisor is not running initially - it's launched when you execute sb attach background-terminal, which creates a supervisor to connect to the existing terminal.
+The client is not running initially - it's launched when you execute sb attach background-terminal, which creates a client to connect to the existing terminal.

 Docker Compose Example